Is It Safe To Visit The Big Island? Discover The Truth

 What should I do if I encounter a lava flow?

 If you encounter a lava flow, do not approach it.
 Lava is extremely hot and can be deadly.
 Evacuate the area immediately and follow the instructions of local authorities.
-(See Also: Is It Safe To Visit Albania?
-Discover The Truth)
+(See Also: Is it Safe to Visit Santa Cruz?
+A Traveler’s Guide)

 Are there any areas on the Big Island that are considered unsafe?